St Nicholas Church, Leicester: South aisle and Lady Chapel

 The south aisle, like the nave, underwent many stages of construction, reconstruction, and restoration.
 Its oldest section is the western pier of the Victorian arch, the only surviving section of the Anglo-Saxon naves south arcade.
 This wall, facing the visitor on entry from the south porch, is the location of the "St Nicholas paw print" visible on a tile about two thirds of the way up the wall a little left of the middle.
 There has been a south aisle since at least the 10th century.
 The width of the present one was set by the Normans whose construction survives largely intact around the south door and west front.

 The rest of the south aisle and its large stained glass windows date to the 13th century when the 10th-century south transept was demolished and a Lady chapel constructed at the east end.
 The priests door, triple sedilia, and aumbry all date to this phase like the arcade separating the lady chapel from the chancel.
 The sedilia, three adjacent niches set into the south wall of the Lady Chapel, were the seats of the priest and his two assisting deacons during the celebration of solemn masses.
-Such a feature, more usually associated with a high altar rather than a devotional side altar, suggests that the parish of St Nicholas was not immune to the cult of the Virgin Mary in medieval Leicester since it implies regular sung votive masses offered to her.
+Such a feature, more usually associated with a high altar rather than a devotional side altar, suggests that the parish of St Nicholas was not immune to the cult of the Virgin Mary in medieval Leicester since it implies regular sung votive masses offered in her honour.